top of page

 A Phased Reopening

 2024 marked a turning point for Gelli Aur.
-The Trustees and volunteers have taken on the challenge of restoring the Estate, driven by a passion for preserving its historical and cultural significance.
-Their vision is ambitious yet rooted in respect for the Estate's heritage.
+The Trustees and volunteers took on the challenge of restoring the Estate, driven by a passion for preserving its historical and cultural significance.
+Their vision was ambitious yet rooted in respect for the Estate's heritage.

-The restoration project has been, and still is a massive undertaking.
-It involves the rejuvenation, maintenance and development of the Parkland, Arboretum and Gardens, and extensive repairs to the Stable Block, Service Quarters and the Mansion House.
-The Trustees and volunteers are working tirelessly, drawing on expertise from heritage experts, historians, architects, gardeners and the community to ensure the restoration is both authentic and sustainable.
+The restoration project has been, and remains, a massive undertaking.
+It involves the rejuvenation, maintenance and development of the Parkland, Arboretum and Gardens, and extensive repairs to the Stable Block, Service Quarters and Mansion House.
+Our Trustees and volunteers work tirelessly, drawing on expertise from heritage experts, historians, architects, gardeners and the community to ensure the restoration is both authentic and sustainable.

 Phase 1 - Completed